 Coaching is one of the key approaches through which leadership in organisations can be developed.
 It’s a method of deploying techniques embedded in artful questioning and appreciative inquiry to help leaders unlock their full potential to achieve personal and professional success.
 Mentoring is led a more experienced and skilled professional mentors and helps support and expand the professional leadership development of the mentee through the effective transference of knowledge, skill and experience.
-The Academy has local coaching and mentoring registers which are access through our local teams.

 Blogs and videos

 In this blog David Cox and Tahreema Matin, National Medical Director’s Clinical Fellows from HEE, discuss the ‘Developing medical leadership’ toolkit and how it might help doctors in training and their supervisors and mentors.

 In her blog junior doctor Rebecca Crosby discusses why leadership is so crucial in critical situations.

 In his blog Tim Swanwick, Dean of Education and Leadership Development at the NHS Leadership Academy, explains why leadership and management ought to be core to the education and training of all doctors.